Skip to content

 Onboard food: None

 This train is an unfortunate example of how social media results in too many people flocking to see an attraction.
 If you try to take the train at popular times, like first train in the morning, you may not be able to enjoy it at all – it’s so crowded, you can’t drop a needle in.
 We boarded the first 9.32 am train from Osaka to Kyoto and, well, it was unpleasant.
 We couldn’t see or admire most of its beauty, so we ended up hopping off at the very first stop and taking another train.
-But we did manage to a glimpse at least.
+But we did manage to get a glimpse at least.

-Bonus tip: If you want to ride the Kyo-train Garaku, go for a later departure times.
+Bonus tip: If you want to ride the Kyo-Train Garaku, go for a later departure times.
 The crowds sometimes become manageable by then, and, unlike us, you’ll have a better chance to actually enjoy the beautiful interiors and snap a few photos.

 Hello Kitty Shinkansen